Zurück zur Auswahl

 | Angebotsmuster | einmalig |

-| Dozierende | |
+| Dozierende | Andreea-Florentina Midvighi (andreea.midvighi@unibas.ch, BeurteilerIn) |

-| Inhalt | On September 16th, 2025, the UN Independent International Commission of Inquiry on the Occupied Palestinian Territory, including East Jerusalem, and Israel declared that Israel has committed genocide against Palestinians in the Gaza Strip.
-While, under international law, Israel and “all States” are under legal obligations to end the genocide and punish those responsible, no such steps have been taken.
-In addition to outright support, vague, non-legally binding condemnations, the live-streamed urbicide, ethnic cleansing, and genocide of the Palestinian people are made possible by a knowledge production that erases or devalues Palestinian narratives, and by a de-historicized framework of analysis centred around purported “humanitarianism”.
-This course aims to counter such epistemic injustice by engaging with Palestine and its occupation not just in relation to settler colonialism, but also to the “matrix of anti-Muslim racism” (Deepa Kumar), the history of fossil capitalism, the history of the “Middle East” region, ongoing labour colonialities, as well as the already-happening climate change crisis and ecocide.
+| Inhalt | The main aims of this course are to counter de-historicized perspectives on Palestine revolving around purported “humanitarianism”, as well as epistemic injustices that omit engaging with the “matrix of anti-Muslim racism” (Deepa Kumar), the history of fossil capitalism, the history of the “Middle East” region, ongoing labour colonialities, as well as the already-happening climate change crisis and ecocide.
 The relational theoretical frameworks underlying this grounded analysis encompass racial capitalism, Critical Muslim Studies, and inter-imperiality, among others.
-After discussing the context, I will also zoom in on my research with Palestinian double refugees from the Yarmouk camp in Syria who are now living in Sweden.
-Employing collaborative visual ethnography, I examine forms of transnational heritage, cultural resistance, counter-archives, and the ways in which the camp continues to exist in their imaginary as a space of resistance despite urbicide. |
+After discussing the context, I will also zoom in on my research with Palestinian double-refugees from the Yarmouk camp in Syria who are now living in Sweden.
+Employing collaborative visual ethnography, I examine forms of transnational heritage, cultural resistance, counter-archives, and the ways in which the camp continues to exist in their imaginary as a space of resistance despite urbicide.
+While upholding the values of academic freedom, pedagogical rigor, and the necessity of critical inquiry into ongoing global issues, the goal of the course is not to avoid politics, but to analyze them academically.
+The topics I am proposing require a study of the politics of the region, analyzing power dynamics, international law, and competing narratives.
+Moreover, the lectures and discussions will follow a scholarly tradition of rigorous and evidence-based inquiry into critical and sensitive topics, engaging with academic literature, historical documents, and diverse viewpoints surrounding the subjects. |

 | Lernziele | ● provide a grounded, contextualized, historicized analysis of Palestine ● engage with Palestine as the epicentre of the world when it comes to international relations, fossil capitalism, relational racial regimes, and climate change, among other ● understand the history of the weaponization of “antisemitism” and its conflation with “anti-zionism” ● understand how knowledge production is legitimising worldviews producing inequalities and injustice ● support in developing methodological and analytical skills ● reflect on the role of Academia as one of the main loci of knowledge production |